JoelZBub/organic-free-range-pack/UG100OFRM Build Notes.md

 * Added furnace recipe for ZAWA dried bamboo and adjusted Soviet furnace recipes to make sense

 Bug Fixes:
-* Fixed morphs for ZAWA mobs who had recent name changes
+* Fixed morphs for ZAWA mobs that had recent name changes
 * Fixed recipes for Arcade Mod prize counter and tokens
 * Removed Rat Nuggets from Redstone Furnace because they don't work right anymore due to change in mod
 * Fixed more broken localized names